-Her Majesty is Queen of the United Kingdom, but the 1707 Act of Union provided for certain powers of the monarch to endure in Scotland.
-For instance, a separate Scottish seal continues to be used to signify the Queen’s approval of official appointments in Scotland and of the passing of new laws by the Scottish Parliament.
+Although the monarch rules over the United Kingdom, the 1707 Act of Union provided for certain powers to endure in Scotland.
+For instance, a separate Scottish seal continues to be used to signify the monarch’s approval of official appointments in Scotland and of the passing of new laws by the Scottish Parliament.
 Nowadays the First Minister of Scotland is Keeper of the Great Seal, and the Keeper of the Registers of Scotland has custody of the seal matrix as deputy to the First Minister.

-Before an act of the Scottish Parliament can become law the Queen has to give her assent.
-To do this she signs ‘letters patent’ under the Great Seal of Scotland.
+Before an act of the Scottish Parliament can become law the monarch has to give assent.
+To do this, the Queen signed ‘letters patent’ under the Great Seal of Scotland.
 Expert conservators in National Records of Scotland assist in the physical preparation of all letters patent.
-The Great Seal matrix, which was created at the Queen’s accession, is used to cast a double-sided wax seal that is attached to official documents by a ribbon.
+The Great Seal matrix, which was created at the Queen’s accession, was used to cast a double-sided wax seal that was attached to official documents by a ribbon.
 A conservator hand crafts every seal using traditional beeswax.

 Royal residences in Scotland

-The Queen continues to use the ancient royal palace of Holyroodhouse when in residence in Edinburgh.
-Balmoral in Aberdeenshire is the Queen’s beloved family home, created by Queen Victoria and Prince Albert as the royal family’s private retreat in Scotland.
-The Queen takes a personal interest in those living and working at Balmoral, many of whose families have a tradition of serving the royal family there.
+The Queen’s official residence in Scotland was the ancient royal Palace of Holyroodhouse in Edinburgh, where she based herself and her court when in the capital city.
+Balmoral in Aberdeenshire was the Queen’s beloved family home, created by Queen Victoria and Prince Albert as the royal family’s private retreat in Scotland.
+The Queen took a personal interest in those living and working at Balmoral, many of whose families have a tradition of serving the royal family there.